-36. The STAC ad hoc Working Group on Species will work on thetasks assigned by the STAC.
-Through the Species Working Group's Chair, the Working Group will review, evaluate, and provide recommendations (including the basis for any recommendations) on proposals from Contracting Parties to add new species to the SPAW Protocol annexes or change the listing status of species.
+35. The STAC Ad Hoc Working Group on Species will work on the tasks assigned by the STAC.
+The Working Group will review, evaluate, and provide recommendations (including the basis for any recommendations) on proposals from Contracting Parties to add new species to the SPAW Protocol annexes or change the listing status of species.